 Healthy habits are so important to the young child and snack time is a great opportunity for them to try different healthy foods.
 We find that the children often try the foods for the first time when brought from co-oping parents, making school snack a great way to introduce healthy ways to eat.

 Cheese, cut up fruit, applesauce, yogurt with granola, cut up vegetables with hummus or yogurt dip, dried fruit, etc. Also bringing in milk or water is a great alternative to juice.

 Please dress your child for the weather.
-The classes do go outside in the colder weather, so send them in with hats, mittens, and winter coats.
-When the snow begins, send in their snowsuits also.
-Label all of your child’s items, so the teacher’s can easily see what items belong to who.
+The classes do go outside throughout the winter months, so send them in with hats, mittens, and winter coats.
+When the snow begins, please send in their snowsuits and boots as well.
+Label all of your child’s items, so the teachers can easily identify students’ misplaced apparel.